Care Planning

 Next steps in person centred care planning

-This blog gives you more information on the fundamentals and what is care planning.
+This article was written to give you more information on the fundamentals and what is care planning.
 You can find more of the underlying guidance of what the CQC looks for in person centred care planning here.

-If you are providing care for elderly people one of the most frequent challenges you might face in person centred care planning is maintaining person centred care planning for people that have dementia.
-Dementia Partnerships have put together this guide to help in that very scenario.
+If you are providing care for elderly people one of the most frequent challenges you might face in person-centred care planning is maintaining person-centred care planning for people that have dementia.